Back to blog

 Essential blood workHbA1c, glucose, insulin, ApoB, Lp(a), hsCRP, CBC, ferritin, eGFR/cystatin C, ALT/AST/GGT and albuminuriaMetabolism, cardiovascular risk, inflammation and clinical safety6-12 months

-FunctionVO₂max, grip strength, body composition, mobilityPhysical reserve and future independence3-12 months
+FunctionVO₂max, grip strength, body composition, gait speed, balance and mobilityPhysical reserve, fall risk and future independence3-12 months

 AdvancedsuPAR, hormones, Oxytest, CGM, epigenetic clocks, omicsFiner context when there is a clinical hypothesisGoal-dependent